phaserjs/phaser/README.md

 * ScaleManager.viewportHeight returns the viewport height in pixels.
 * ScaleManager.documentWidth returns the document width in pixels.
 * ScaleManager.documentHeight returns the document height in pixels.
+* TilemapLayers have been given a decent performance boost on canvas with map shifting edge-redraw (thanks @pnstickne #1250)

 ### Updates